Most leads never become customers because purchase decisions are complex, not linear.

 Personality quizzes can be a great way to connect with and engage your subscribers.
 People love taking quizzes because it gives them a chance to learn something new about themselves or their business.

 You can also tie quiz results to the products you offer, increasing your conversion rate.
-For example, if you sell hair products, create a “Which celebrity hair type do I have?” quiz.
-Then you can show potential customers which products they can use to manage their hair type.
+For example, if you sell hair products, you can create an engaging “Which celebrity hair type do I have?” quiz.
+Then you can show potential customers which products they can use to manage their unique hair type.

 The Fearless Chase is a business-education and community-focused membership platform.
 In this email, they use a Buzzfeed-style personality quiz to nurture leads.